 2001 – 2012

 The BFGoodrich logo conveys power, aggression, and motion.
 The red lines beside the brand name resemble claw marks from a powerful beast rather than simple tire tracks.
-This design choice highlights speed, toughness, and the capability of BFGoodrich tires to handle any challenge—on or off the road, including extreme racing conditions.
+This design choice highlights speed, toughness, and BFGoodrich tires’ ability to handle any challenge on or off the road, including extreme racing conditions.
 These marks represent raw energy and a readiness to overcome obstacles.

 The color palette includes vivid red and deep violet tones.
 Red evokes action, passion, and driving force, symbolizing the high-performance nature of the brand’s products at top speeds.
 Violet, used in the word “GOODRICH,” adds a unique, almost mystical quality, setting the logo apart from competitors and emphasizing rarity and distinction.

-The brand name is written in small caps—capital-style letters sized uniformly—which balances seriousness with compact visual clarity.
+The brand name is set in small caps, capital-style letters, sized uniformly, which balances seriousness with compact visual clarity.
 The sans-serif typeface and uniform line weight reinforce a sense of modernity, precision, and technical excellence in tire manufacturing.

 Aggressive forms and bold colors balance rugged strength and trusted reliability.
 The brand name carries the legacy of its founder, a pioneer in the tire industry, and has become a symbol of consistent quality and dependability.
 Altogether, the elements of the BFGoodrich logo create a cohesive image of a company built to deliver confidence and performance in any driving condition.